Do you want to accept donations from people who use your website? If so, you need to learn how to add Paypal donate button in WordPress.

 Should I really use PayPal?
 Why not other options or payment processors?

-Note: If you have already decided to receive donations via PayPal and are happy with this decision, you can skip this session.
+Note: If you have already decided to receive and process donations via PayPal and are happy with this decision, you can skip this session.

 First, PayPal is really easy to implement.
-Whether you decide to go with WordPress plugins or to use PayPal’s donate function, you should be ready to start accepting donations on your site instantly.
+Whether you decide to go with WordPress plugins or to use PayPal’s donate function, you should be ready to start accepting them on your site instantly.

-Secondly, Paypal accepts donations worldwide, giving you greater reach.
+Secondly, Paypal accepts them worldwide, giving you greater reach.

-Thirdly, the nature of donations usually means that you want to reduce the charges on them as much as possible.
-If you are setting up PayPal donation buttons for a charity, you can contact PayPal.
+Thirdly, the nature of donations usually means that you want to reduce the fees on them as much as possible.
+If you are setting up PayPal donate buttons for a charity, you can contact PayPal.
 This is because PayPal offers discounted charges on transactions, which means more money to the organization.

 Call that PayPal’s way of being charitable.